radio-grid-run/radio-grid-run-DOC/README.md

 # Radio Grid Run

-Le **Radio Grid Run (RGR)** est une activité sportive qui mèle communication radio, conquête de territoire et orientation dans la nature.
+**Radio Grid Run (RGR)** is a sport that combines radio communication, conquest of territory and orientation in nature.

-Elle a pour but de promouvoir l'usage de la radio communication sur le terrain.
-Par le jeu on peut faire l'expérience du caractère particulier des contacts que la radio permet.
+Its aim is to promote the use of radio communication in the field.
+Through play, you can experience the special nature of radio contacts.

 ---